bjergsen243/learn-go-with-tests/arrays-and-slices.md

 If you try to run the tests they will still not compile, you will have to change the first test to pass in a slice rather than an array.

-## Write enough code to make it pass
+## Viết đủ code để test chạy thành công

 It turns out that fixing the compiler problems were all we need to do here and the tests pass!